 By the next year – 1922, “Haig’s Fund” was initiated as the central charity to collect and distribute the raised funds and paper poppies started to make their appearance to raise funds for war victims on a national level.

-On 8 April 1941 in deference to the pro-war two and anti-war factions in the country the name was changed to the ‘South African Legion of the BESL in order to emphasise its South African identity.
+On 8 April 1941 in deference to the pro world war two and anti-war factions in the country the name was changed to the ‘South African Legion of the BESL in order to emphasise its South African identity.

-Originally in Bloemfontein, the Headquarters moved to Johannesburg in 1942 and is now housed at the Dan Pienaar house in Sandton Johannesburg.
+Originally in Bloemfontein, the Headquarters moved to Johannesburg in 1942 and is now housed at the Dan Pienaar House in Sandton Johannesburg.
 The BESL has since changed its name to the Royal Commonwealth Ex-Services League (RCEL).
-In line with this in 1958 the name of the South African Legion was again altered its name, this time to the South African Legion of the British Commonwealth Ex-Service League.
+In line with this in 1958 the name of the South African Legion was again altered its name, this time to the South African Legion of the British Commonwealth Ex-Service League (RCEL).

 The South African Legion is an active and founding member organisation of the RCEL and HRH Prince Philip, Duke of Edinburgh, remained the High Patron of the Legion for many years and this mantle was taken over by his son Prince Andrew, Duke of York took in February 2015.
 Queen Elizabeth II remains the Chief Patron of The Royal Commonwealth Ex Services League.

-The aim of the RCEL (BESL) was to provide care, employment and housing.
+The aims of the RCEL is to provide care, employment and housing to veterans who have served ‘crown’.
 In South Africa the Legion was equal to the challenge.
 It built on the foundation and continued this good work after World War Two.
 Thousands of men and women have been assisted in all manner of means and this work carries on to-day.
 Former National Servicemen and those who were part of the Armed Struggle are assisted with advice and direction.

 Towards the end of World War Two the Legion launched several housing schemes in various parts of the country, including housing projects for coloured and black soldiers.
 A large social centre and chapel in Soweto is a good example.
 When the Government lifted the ban on Black people owning property, veterans living in over 200 homes built by the Legion in the Dube and Moroka districts of Soweto found themselves entitled to acquire their homes on a 99 year leasehold.